ItsMichal/TrustTeaming/README.md

 **Note**- Sample config CSVs available under `/samples`

+---

+## Developer Notes

+-   Please maintain styling using Prettier
+-   Currently no CI/CD setup, but coming soon?
+-   Also needs Dockerization
+-   Otherwise, modular setup, and adding new features appreciated

-## Libraries used
+### Libraries used

 -   See `requirements.txt` and `package.json`

-## Note about `crime.csv`
+### Note about `crime.csv`

-Please download this seperately, and put under `data/`.
+Initial versions of this projects relied on a large database of Denver crime data in a `crime.csv` file.
+This is available upon request, but we now use `src/data/updatedcrimedata`, a compressed and Pandas optimized version of the data.
+See `src/data/datagenerator.ipynb` for details.

-## License and Usage
+### License and Usage

-Please contact Dr. Leanne Hirshfield at the SHINE Laboratory (shine.lab@colorado.edu) for access and usage within your lab.
-A proper licensing system is in the works.
+Please contact Dr. Leanne Hirshfield at the SHINE Laboratory ([shine.lab@colorado.edu](mailto:shine.lab@colorado.edu)) for access and usage within your lab.
+A proper licensing system is in the works, for now all rights reserved SHINE Laboratory.

+---

 ## CSCI5448 - Object Oriented Analysis and Design